ivtkac/quartz/content/Conditionals in English.md

 > If + [[Present Simple]], ... will + infinitive

 > [!question] When?
-> - Describes
+> - Describes a particular situation

 > [!example] Examples
-> - used in the continuous it means 'behaving' or 'acting'
+> If you don't sleep enough tonight, you'll feel really bad tomorrow.

 ## The second conditional